StoneShorts/mulan-plugins-original/README.md

 You can start the plugin at the GE selecting one of the two options.

 It uses AUtils, so you will need to place that too in your plugins folder.
+Get it from the release folder or from the aplugins repo.

 Repo's for source:
 - https://github.com/Anarchise/aplugins